simplymathematics/exponential-smoothing/Exponential_Smoothing.md

 Usually you choose alpha to minimize your squared sum error, defined as:
 $$ SSE = \sum_{t=1}^{T}(y_t-\hat{y}_{t|t-1})^2 $$

 Because this is a non-linear function, optimization is non-trivial.
-Specific methods include calculus, iterative methods, and heurisitics.
+Specific methods include calculus, iterative methods, and heuristics.

 Why is it called exponential smoothing?
 ======================================================
 - It uses a convolution of the exponential window function with the data
-- By using the recursive definition, we see an exponentially decreasing weight on our previously forecasted data
+- By using the recursive definition, we see an exponentially decreasing weight on our previously predicted data

 $$ \alpha [x_t + (1-\alpha)x_{t-1} + (1-\alpha)^2 x_{t-2} + (1-\alpha)^3 x_{t-3} + \cdots + (1-\alpha)^{t-1} x_1 $$

 Time Constant
 ======================================================
-The time constant of an exponential moving average is the period for the forecasted function to reach
+The time constant of an exponential moving average is the period for the predicted function to reach
 $$ 1-\frac{1}{e} \approx 63.2\% $$
 This constant can define alpha
 $$ \alpha  = 1-e^{- \frac{\Delta T}{\tau}} $$